Didacna barbotdemarnii

 Didacna barbotdemarnii is a brackish-water bivalve mollusc of the family Cardiidae, the cockles.
-It has a broadly oval, rather thick, cream shell, up to 30 mm in length, with a weakly protruding umbo and flattened ribs, which are often highlighted only by color.
+It has a broadly oval, thick, cream shell, up to 30 mm in length, with a low umbo and flattened ribs, which are often highlighted only by color.
 The species is endemic to the Caspian Sea.
-It lives in the southern and middle parts of the lake and in the southern portion of the Northern Caspian at depths from 0 to 30–40 m (0 to 98–131 ft).
+It lives in the Southern and Middle Caspian as well as in the southern part of the Northern Caspian at depths from 0 to 40 m (0 to 131 ft).
 It is named after Russian geologist Nikolai Pavlovich Barbot-de-Marny.

 Description

-Didacna barbotdemarnii has a broadly oval, rather thick, moderately convex shell, with a weakly protruding umbo, 19–26 flattened radial ribs, which are often highlighted only by color, and a posterior ridge, which can be smooth or is often marked by a sharp rib.
+Didacna barbotdemarnii has a broadly oval, thick, moderately convex shell, with a weakly protruding umbo, 19–26 flattened radial ribs, which are often highlighted only by color, and a posterior ridge, which can be smooth or is often marked by a sharp rib.
 The shell length is up to 30 mm, the height is up to 20 mm, and the convexity is up to 13 mm.
 The external coloration is cream, with thin yellowish green periostracum.
 The interior is white, with a brown-red stain on the posterior margin.
+The hinge consists of two cardinal teeth in the right valve and one cardinal tooth in the left valve.

-Differences from similar species
+Similar species

 The juveniles of Didacna longipes differ from those of D. barbotdemarnii by having thicker shells, with more pronounced growth lines, more ribs, a somewhat narrower umbo, less sharp posterior ridge, wider anterior margin and a less elongated posterior margin.

-The shells of juvenile Didacna trigonoides are less elongated, more convex and have less ribs.
+The shells of juvenile Didacna trigonoides are less elongated, more inflated and have less ribs.

 The fossil species Didacna ebersini has a less elongated and slightly more convex shell, with a lower apical angle of the umbo.

 Distribution and ecology

 Didacna barbotdemarnii is endemic to the Caspian Sea.
-It lives in the southern and middle parts of the lake and in the southern portion of the Northern Caspian at depths from 0 to 30–40 m (0 to 98–131 ft).
+It lives in the Southern and Middle Caspian as well as in the southern part of the Northern Caspian at depths from 0 to 30–40 m (0 to 98–131 ft).
 The species prefers sandy bottoms and often occurs together with D. longipes.

+A study of growth rate in D. barbotdemarnii suggests that the average life span of the species is 7 years.
+It reaches maturity at the age of 2 years and the growth rate slows down after 6 years.

 Fossil record

-Didacna barbotdemarnii occurs in the Holocene (Neocaspian) deposits of the Caspian Sea.
-Nevesskaja (2007) hypothesized that the species descended from the Late Pleistocene D. ebersini.
+Didacna barbotdemarnii occurs in the Holocene deposits of the Caspian Sea.
+In an article published in 2007, Lidiya Aleksandrovna Nevesskaja hypothesized that the species descended from the Late Pleistocene D. ebersini.